dp-opensource/pheanstalk/README.md

 We have written a [command](http://symfony.com/doc/2.0/components/console/introduction.html) which starts the workers.
 You can use it by running `php app/console pheanstalk:worker`.

 By default our command is processing 100 jobs you can modify this number by adding it as an argument. (e.g. `php app/console pheanstalk:worker 42` will process 42 jobs)

+## Events and Hooks

+In some cases you might want to track what the worker is doing.
+We have integrated the [event dispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) for that purpose.
+You can write [listeners](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#connecting-listeners) and [subscribers](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#using-event-subscribers) which will react to these events.

+The [PheanstalkStatsdSubscriber](https://github.com/digitalpioneers/pheanstalk/blob/master/DependencyInjection/Events/Subscribers/PheanstalkStatsdSubscriber.php) represents a sample implementation of a subscriber.
+It saves statistics to through the [StatsD-daemon](https://github.com/digitalpioneers/pheanstalk/blob/master/DependencyInjection/Events/Subscribers/PheanstalkStatsdSubscriber.php).

+A list of all supported events (with discription) can be found in the [PheanstalkEvents](https://github.com/digitalpioneers/pheanstalk/blob/master/DependencyInjection/Events/PheanstalkEvents.php).

 # Message Queue System - beanstalkd